Looking for the best camping sleeping bags? Then read on – because this guide will help you find the most comfortable

 Sleeping bags come in a range of weights, from ultra-lightweight sleeping bags, which can be less than 1 kg, to a standard sleeping bag at 4-5kgs plus.
 The warmer the sleeping bag, usually the heavier it will be.
 Unless, of course, you get a down sleeping bag which can still be extremely lightweight but also extremely expensive.

 Sleeping Bag Shape

 Sleeping bags come in various shapes, with the main types being the mummy, tapered rectangular and rectangular.
 Each type is briefly discussed below.

 Some rectangular sleeping bags can even be joined to another sleeping bag if one has a “right-hand” zipper and the other a “left-hand” zipper, creating a double sleeping bag.

 A mummy sleeping bag is the best choice if maximum warmth is a priority.
 A mummy-shaped sleeping bag is wide at the shoulders and narrows down towards the feet, creating less air that needs to be heated within the bag.

 Some people don’t find mummy sleeping bags very comfortable as they are more restrictive than rectangular shaped sleeping bags.
 However, for a compact and lightweight sleeping bag that will keep you nice and warm in super cold temperatures, a mummy sleeping bag is the way to go.
 So if you’re after the best sleeping bags for hiking Australia has – a mummy shaped sleeping bag is the way to go.

 The tapered rectangular sleeping bag is somewhere between the mummy and the rectangular shaped sleeping bag.
 These sleeping bags have a tapered design offering greater warmth and efficiency than rectangular bags, but they’re still plenty roomy for a comfortable night’s sleep.

 Women’s Sleeping Bags

 Some sleeping bags come in women specific versions.
 Basically, a women’s sleeping bag is designed to match a woman’s contours.
 Compared to a standard sleeping bag, women sleeping bags are shorter and narrower at the shoulders, wider at the hips and add extra insulation in the upper body and foot box.

-Above covers the main things you need to consider when purchasing a sleeping bag, however below are a few other things worth thinking about.
+The above covers the main things you need to consider when purchasing a sleeping bag, however, below are a few other things worth thinking about.

 Sleeping Bag Shell